jessepetersondev/bitcointutors/simplified_content.md

 - Learning about Bitcoin now could be very valuable for your future

 **Quiz:**
-1. How should kids get started with Bitcoin?
+1. How should you get started with Bitcoin?
    a) By investing their life savings
-   b) By learning with their parents and using small amounts
+   b) By learning using small amounts
    c) By keeping it secret from adults
    d) By mining Bitcoin on the family computer

-2. Why might learning about Bitcoin be valuable for kids?
+2. Why might learning about Bitcoin be valuable for you?
    a) Because they can get rich quick
-   b) Because it might be an important skill for their future
+   b) Because it might be an important skill in the future
    c) Because it will make them popular
    d) Because it will help them in video games